continuouspipe/remote-environment-client/README.md

  To rebuild your remote environment to use the current branch you have checked out you can use the `build` command.
 This will force push the current branch which will make Continuous Pipe rebuild the environment.
-If the remote environment has the latest commit then it would not be rebuilt, in order to force the rebuild a commit is automatically made updating a timestamp file.
+If the remote environment has the latest commit then it would not be rebuilt, in order to force the rebuild an empty commit is automatically made.

 ## Watch